 Would you like to volunteer with Alive and Kickin’ activities?

 Our Alive and Kickin’ project recently held a writing competition about ‘Life in Lockdown’.
 There were some fantastic entries and we enjoyed them all.
-We will include more of them in the next few weeks, but for a start here’s the winning entry!
+This is the winning entry by Annabelle Hodgkinson.

 The Prisoner-Annabelle Hodgkinson

 But still had lots of rules to obey.